elljfb/footle/README.md

 # Footle - The Daily Football Player Guessing Game

-A fun daily game where players try to guess a mystery football player based on various attributes like position, age, nationality, club, and more.
+A fun and engaging daily game where players try to guess the mystery football player using various attributes like position, age, nationality, club, and more.

 ## Features

-- Daily mystery player
+- Daily mystery player challenge
-- 5 attempts to guess
+- 5 attempts to guess the player
-- Color-coded feedback (green for exact matches, orange for close matches)
+- Color-coded feedback for each attribute
-- Share results on social media
+- Social media sharing
 - Mobile-friendly design
-- Progressive Web App support
+- PWA support

 ## Tech Stack